 Step 1: Start your call by selecting a contact on the Recent Chats list and clicking the phone icon in the top-right corner.

 Step 2: The next step depends on your video call.
 With the Recent Chats panel hidden, you’ll see a double-square Share Screen icon on the hideaway toolbar.
 Click that icon to proceed.

 If the Recent Chats panel remains open during your call, click the three-dot More Options icon on the hideaway toolbar.
 Select the Share Screen option on the pop-up menu.

 Step 3: The Share Screen interface temporarily replaces your call screen.
 If you have just one screen, then you’ll likely only see one window.
 For PCs with two or more screens, click on the screen you want to share and then click the Start Sharing button.
 You’ll also see a toggle to stream the PC’s sound.

 Step 4: You are now sharing your screen!
 A small red line appears around the bounds of your selected screen, indicating it’s currently streaming to your contact.

 For PCs with multiple screens, you can switch between screens.
 Click the Screen Sharing Options or More Options button — depending on your current view — and then select the Switch Screen or Window entry on the pop-up menu (see the screenshot in Step 5).

-Step 4: On the following screen, tap on the Skype listing followed by the Start Broadcast button.
+Step 4: Tap on the Skype listing, then the Start Broadcast button.